IsabellaAbuor/IsabellaAbuor/README.md

 👋 **Hi there, I’m Isabella Abuor**
-- 👀 I’m interested in Electronics,IOT and Network Security.
+- 👀 I’m interested in Artificial Intelligence,IOT and Network Security.
 - 🌱 I’m currently a computer science student at the University of Nairobi
 - 📫 How to reach me My email-IsabellaMabuor@gmail.com
 - 🐣 Twitter-@IsabellaKordeii